MrParkerBot/Practice-Git/readme.md

-WWatssup, Guys
+Hello Guys

-John is here
+This file is edited by Dev Dorn
 "Some new feaatures has been added and commited from w new brach"